Bernette Beyers

 Bernette Beyers (born 17 January 1992) is a South African female track cyclist.
 She claimed gold in the 500m time trial at the 2017 African Cycling Championships.

 Career

 She began her cycling career in 2013.
 In 2015, she won six medals at the Western Cape Provincial Championships.
-Bernette went onto participate at the first round of the 2016-17 UCI Track Cycling World Cup which was held in Glasgow, Scotland.
+Bernette went on to participate at the first round of the 2016-17 UCI Track Cycling World Cup which was held in Glasgow, Scotland.
 During the competition, she met with an accident and broke her collarbone (clavicle).